Elektron79/Tibber2Tesla/README.md

 The Script runs in an endless loop, checking every minute if midnight is crossed and updates the prices for the new day at 0:01.</br>
 I use the Script on my Raspbery running in a Screen-Console to ensure that it is running even when I'm logged out.

+# Update in Version 2.x.y
+The Script now supports the prices to be changed every 15 Minutes - in the Version 1.x.y it was only once per hour.
+This is required as the prices in germany from 1.october on wille be changed/different every 15 minutes.

 # Modules needed:
 1.)
 Tibber   install via `python3 -m pip install tibber` </br>
 2.)
-Tesla.py install via `python3 -m pip install tesla.py`
+Tesla.py install via `python3 -m pip install teslapy`